khushitriv18/PRODIGY_AD_01/README.md

 # mycalculator

 A simple calculator app made in flutter to perform basic arithmetic operations.
-I wish to implemenent scientific calculation features too in future if possible.
+I wish to implemenent scientific calculation features too in future.

 # output video